JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/reach-curve.md

 <p style="text-align:center;"><img src="/images/curve_reach.png" width="500px"/></p>

 As pointed out by [Aamari et. al.](https://arxiv.org/pdf/1705.04565.pdf) the reach is the determined by two factors: the bottlenecks of $C$, which quantify how close $C$ is from being self-intersecting, and the curvature of $C$.
-That is,
+That is

 $$\tau = \min\\left\\{\frac{\rho}{2}, \, \frac{1}{\sigma}\\right\\},$$